Silver Jewellers of Tiznit

 Jewellers' Souk, Medina, Tiznit, Souss-Massa

 Morocco's silver capital.
-Amazigh jewellers working techniques older than the medina walls.
+Amazigh jewellers working techniques older than the medina walls, in a desert town the French built around an existing oasis.

 01